Peer Tutoring Frequently Asked Questions

 “What should I do before coming to peer tutoring?”

 To maximize benefit from your time with a peer tutor, attempt to complete your homework before coming to peer tutoring.
 This practice will allow you to communicate to the tutor the specific skills and concepts you need support with.
 The same is true when coming to peer tutoring for assistance preparing for an exam.
 Studying beforehand will help you ask the tutor specific questions.

 “What should I bring with me to tutoring?”

 For an in-person tutoring session, you should bring a charged laptop, your textbook and class notes, and any other study material you have.
-For a Zoom tutoring session, you should be prepared to screen-share your class’s Sakai site, textbook, your notes, and any other study material you have.
+For a Zoom tutoring session, please join the session through your laptop or tablet rather than your phone.
+You should be prepared to screen-share your class’s Sakai site, textbook, your notes, and any other study material you have.
 Having resources ready and coming prepared with questions helps the tutor best help you.

 “What if I need help with a course that isn’t listed?”

 If you don’t see your course listed on the appointment tutoring list, please do not make an appointment with a tutor.
 Instead, email Robin Horton, the Peer Tutoring Specialist, at firstname.lastname@example.org to ask about the specific concepts you’d like help with.

 “Is there a charge for tutoring?”

 Peer tutoring is free of charge for all UNC students.